splunk/public-o11y-docs/logs/logviews.rst

 .. meta::
   :description: Add logs data to Observability Cloud dashboards without turning your logs into metrics first.
 Align log views, log timeline charts, and metrics charts on one dashboard.

-You can add logs data to your Observability Cloud dashboards without turning your logs into metrics first.
 On a dashboard, metrics charts show what changed in your systems and when the problem started.
 Logs data on the same dashboard shows you in detail what is happening and why.
-Your metrics and logs data on the same dashboard respond to the same time selection and other dashboard filters, allowing you to drill down to the source of the problem faster.
+All the data you add to a dashboard respond to the same time selection and other dashboard filters, allowing you to drill down to the source of the problem faster.

-There are two ways you can add logs data to dashboards:
+There are two ways to visualize logs data in dashboards:

-* Log view
+* Log view: Displays a table showing log records in chronological order for the duration of the period selected in the time picker

-* Log timeline
+* Log timeline: Displays a histogram chart of logged events over time grouped by fields and values of your choice

-A log view chart displays a table showing log records in chronological order for the duration of the period selected in the time picker.
-A log timeline chart displays a histogram of logged events over time grouped by fields and values of your choice.
 Both types of logs charts automatically update to dashboard filters.
 Filter and aggregate logs in Log Observer before creating a log view or log timeline chart.

 .. note:: Log Observer Connect customers can only create logs charts in dashboards if each Log Observer Connect connection name is unique.